HX-Tfd/DeepPhase4Audio/README.md

 ### Steps
 - **Local development**: To use the repository locally, simply clone it and install the dependencies inside a virtual environment.
 - **Running on a Slurm cluster**: This code is also designed to be compatible with a Slurm cluster environment.
 Clone the repository in your cluster and run ```./setup.sh``` for automatically creating the environment and adding the modules.
-- **How to run the code**: ./train_slurm.sh.
+- **How to run the code**: Run ./train_slurm.sh.
 Replace the config file inside train_slurm.sh with the config file for the model you want to run.

-### Models and Configurations

-This repository contains two models proposed in our paper: PAEFlat and VQ-PAE.
-The implementation for PAEFlat can be found in the paewave branch, while the implementation for VQ-PAE is located in the model/vq-pae branch.
-Each branch includes the respective model files and their corresponding configuration files, enabling easy replication and experimentation.

 ## References